Copyright law of India: Ownership of copyright under the Copyright Act 1957

 The author of a work is generally considered as the first owner of the copyright under the Copyright Act 1957.
 However, for works made in the course of an author's employment under a "contract of service" or apprenticeship, the employer is considered as the first owner of copyright, in the absence of any agreement to the contrary.

 The concept of joint authorship is recognised in Section.
 2(z) of the Act which provides that "a work produced by the collaboration of two or more authors in which the contribution of one author is not distinct from the contribution of the other author or authors" is a work of joint authorship.
 This concept has been elucidated in cases like Najma Heptulla v.
 Orient Longman Ltd. and Ors.

 Section 19 of the Copyright Act 1957 lays down the modes of assignment of copyright in India.
 Assignment can only be in writing and must specify the work, the period of assignment and the territory for which assignment is made.
-If the period of assignment is not specified in the agreement, it shall be deemed to be 5 years and if the territorial extent of assignment is not specified, it shall be presumed to be limited to the territories of India.
+If the period of assignment is not specified in the agreement, it shall be deemed to be five years and if the territorial extent of assignment is not specified, it shall be presumed to be limited to the territories of India.
 In a recent judgement (Pine Labs Private Limited vs Gemalto Terminals India Limited), a division bench of the Delhi High Court confirmed this position and held that in cases wherein the duration of assignment is not specified, the duration shall be deemed to be five years and the copyright shall revert to the author after five years.

 Exceptions to copyright infringement in India

 The Copyright Act 1957 exempts certain acts from the ambit of copyright infringement.
-While many people tend to use the term fair use to denote copyright exceptions in India, it is a factually wrong usage.
-While the US and certain other countries follow the broad fair use exception, India follows a different approach towards copyright exceptions.
-India follows a hybrid approach that allows :
+Section 52 of Copyright Act, 1957 deal with the Fair Dealing Exceptions.

+Permissible

+India follows a hybrid approach that allows: